Crappie Must-Have Spawn Tips for Best Results

 - present the lure without constant re-casting

 This matters because shallow water exposes everything.
 Boat movement, line angle, and drift all affect how the bait behaves.
-When the fish are bedding, a controlled presentation often beats a more aggressive one.
+When fish are bedding, a controlled presentation often outperforms a more aggressive one.

 Choosing the Right Jig and Presentation